ubc-library-rc/rdm/content/07_data_dictionary.md

 * [Organic Carbon Sorption and Decomposition in Selected Global Soils](https://tes-sfa.ornl.gov/sites/default/files/Soil_C_Decomp_Data_Dictionary_20140616.pdf)
 * [Planetary Science Dictionary (NASA)](https://pds.nasa.gov/tools/dd-search/)

 A data dictionary can be a simple table (spreadsheet or PDF) or a detailed web application.
-Some projects only need one data dictionary that can be created and maintained by a single person while others will require a whole team to create and maintain it.
+For some projects, a data dictionary is created and maintained by one research member, but this can also be done by the entire research team.

 <p style="margin-bottom: 30px"></p>